Imaginaries in equicharacteristic zero henselian fields: Abstract

 \section{Abstract}

-We prove an elimination of imaginaires results for (almost all) henselian valued fields of equicharacteristic zero.
-To do so, we consider a mix of sorts introduced in earlier works of the two authors and define a generalized version of the k-linear imaginaries.
-For a large class of value groups containing all subgroups of \(\mathbb{R}^n\) for some \(n\), we prove that the imaginaries of such a valued field can be elimininated in the field, the k-linear imaginaries and the imaginaries of the value group.
+We classify the imaginaries in a large class of equicharacteristic zero henselian valued fields that contain all those with bounded inertia group, and more.
+To do so, we consider a mix of sorts introduced in earlier works of the two authors and prove elimination of imaginaries down to the field, the k-linear imaginaries and the imaginaries of the value group.